Sour-abh-Raj/lucifer-dev/CONTRIBUTING.md

 Before submitting an issue, please make sure:

 1. You have read [the FAQ section](FAQ.md) of the README and your question is NOT addressed there.
-2. You have done your best to ensure that your issue is NOT a duplicate of one of [the previous issues](https://github.com/alshedivat/al-folio/issues).
+2. You have done your best to ensure that your issue is NOT a duplicate of one of [the previous issues](https://github.com/Sour-abh-Raj/lucifer-dev/issues).
 3. Your issue is either a bug (unexpected/undesirable behavior) or a feature request.
-   If it is just a question, please ask it in the [Discussions](https://github.com/alshedivat/al-folio/discussions) forum.
+   If it is just a question, please ask it in the [Discussions](https://github.com/Sour-abh-Raj/lucifer-dev/discussions) forum.

 When submitting an issue, please make sure to use the appropriate template.

 ## License

-By contributing to al-folio, you agree that your contributions will be licensed under the LICENSE file in the root directory of the source tree.
+By contributing to lucifer-dev, you agree that your contributions will be licensed under the LICENSE file in the root directory of the source tree.